Cy

 Anthony Basnett

-Baz has over 30 years’ experience in electronics engineering.
-He served for 17 years in HM Forces, joining as an Apprentice Electronics Engineer and rising to the rank of Warrant Officer.
-Baz is Director, Solutions Engineer for a large digital technologies company, having previously worked as Head of Systems Engineering at CISCO UK Enterprise.
+Baz has over 30 years’ experience in electronics engineering and served for 17 years in HM Forces He is Director, Solutions Engineer for a large digital technologies company, having previously worked as Head of Systems Engineering at CISCO UK Enterprise.
 He also sits on the Board of the Power Network Demonstration Centre, which is part of Strathclyde University.
 Baz Chairs the Board’s Finance & Resources Committee.

 Moawia Bin-Sufyan